Off-Campus Work-Study Policies and Procedures

 If You Have Not Previously Hired BU Work-Study Students

 Prospective supervisors should submit a job description to BU Work-Study either by e-mail or fax (617-353-9200).
 The job description should include the supervisor contact information, job location, and pay rate.

-If the job description meets University and Federal Work-Study guidelines, we will place the job description in a binder that is viewed by Work-Study students seeking specific types of off-campus Work-Study employment.
+If the job description meets University and Federal Work-Study guidelines, we will store your job electronically and make it available to Work-Study students seeking specific types of off-campus Work-Study employment.

 Hiring a Boston University Work-Study Student

 Students contact organizations and agencies directly to inquire about available jobs.